-Everyone recognizes Stonehenge, the iconic ring of massive standing stones, a symbol of Britain.
+Everyone recognizes Stonehenge, the iconic ring of massive standing stones and a symbol of Britain.
 Many of the original stones have fallen or been removed.
-Archaeologists believe the arrangement was constructed between 3000 and 2000 BC.
-Its original purpose is unknown, perhaps a temple, burial place or astronomical observatory.
+Archaeologists believe the arrangement was constructed between 3000 and 2000 BCE.
+Its original purpose is unknown, perhaps a temple, burial place, or astronomical observatory.
 Several hundred burial mounds surround it.

 Hill figures of human and animal forms have been created since prehistory.
 No one knows the reason.
 They are usually created by excavating the top layer of soil to expose the white chalk beneath.

-We stopped to walk around Lacock, an impossibly cute village, full of 18-century thatched-roof cottages.
+We stopped to walk around Lacock, an impossibly cute village, full of thatched-roof cottages from the 1700s.
 The village is owned almost in its entirety by the National Trust, due to its unspoiled historical appearance.
-It has been used as a set for Pride And Prejudice, two of the Harry Potter films and Downton Abbey.
+It has been used as a set for Pride And Prejudice, two of the Harry Potter films, and Downton Abbey.
 Even smaller and more picturesque is Castle Combe, a location for Doctor Dolittle and War Horse.

 Approaching Avebury, we stopped for a quick view of Silbury Hill, a prehistoric man-made mound, the tallest one in Europe.
 It is about the size of the smaller pyramids in Egypt.
 Again, no one knows why it was built; however, it is believed to be associated with both Stonehenge and Avebury.

 The Avebury Circle is a much larger installment than Stonehenge.
 The stones are smaller but the circle is bigger and more complex in design.
-Constructed around 2600 BC, the monument includes a large henge (bank and ditch), a large outer stone circle and two separate smaller stone circles inside.
-At over one-thousand feet in diameter, it is the largest stone circle in Europe.
-Of the original two-hundred-fifty-five stones, sixty are left in place.
+Constructed around 2600 BCE, the monument includes a large henge (bank and ditch), a large outer stone circle, and two separate smaller stone circles inside.
+At over one thousand feet in diameter, it is the largest stone circle in Europe.
+Of the original two hundred and fifty-five stones, sixty are left in place.

 During the Middle Ages, a village grew within the circle.
 That’s how big it is.
-Eventually, locals knocked over or destroyed many of the standing stones around the henge, for agricultural as well as religious reasons.
+Eventually, locals knocked over or destroyed many of the standing stones around the henge, for agricultural or religious reasons.
 The townsfolk were encouraged by church officials to believe the site was associated with devil worship and to “de-paganize” it.

 Tim the guide told us the story of one of the stones, known as the Barber-Surgeon Stone.

-In the 14th century, a traveler was asked by the Avebury townsfolk to help knock down and bury the stones.
+In the 1300s, a traveler was asked by the Avebury townsfolk to help knock down and bury the stones.
 As he was digging around the base of a particular stone, it toppled and crushed him.

 The cause of his death and the reason for his unusual burial beneath the fallen stone remain a mystery.